arpa2/tlspool/doc/identities.rst

 shape of a `DoNAI selector`_

-When a remote identity arrives at the TLS Pool, it is looked up in disclosure database to find local identities that it may use against that remote identity.
+When a remote identity arrives at the TLS Pool, it is looked up in the disclosure database to find local identities that it may use against that remote identity.
 When a local identity is freed for use against a remote identity, it may actually be freed against a DoNAI selector that generalises that remote identity,